Renbin22c/Book-App/README.md

 # Book-App

 ## Introduction
-Welcome to our sophisticated book management application, designed to enhance your reading experience.
+Welcome to the sophisticated book management application, designed to enhance your reading experience.
 This feature-rich app allows users to effortlessly upload their PDF books, create categories for better organization, and access a myriad of functionalities to streamline their literary pursuits.

 ## User Registration and Authentication
 To ensure a personalized experience, users are required to register and log in.
 In the event of a forgotten password, a secure "Forgot Password" feature allows for a seamless reset process, prioritizing user convenience and security.